robhowe-A/SpaceFlightWeb/README.md

 This repository is a stripped version of the live project development.
 Folders/Files irrelevant of project's creation have been removed.
-In that sense, this repository is all the coding it took to bring up the site.
+In that sense, this repository is the site's custom C# implemented in the site.

-Spaceflight.dev is hosted on IIS web server as ASP.NET/BLAZOR WebAssembly. (www.spaceflight.dev)
+## Note: The site [www.spaceflight.dev](https://www.spaceflight.dev) is OFFLINE/unreachable due to ISP change.
+Hopefully this is temporary, while I work with them.

 ## Features: Blazor web application using:
 1. Razor components implementation (C#, HTML, CSS)